wikimatze/vimfiles/keymappings.md

 - `:wq` → exit Vim and save changes
 - `:x` → save all changes and terminate Vim
 - `:qall` → quite all windows and will ask for unmodified changes
+- `ZZ` → save file with changes and quit
+- `ZQ` → save file without changes and quit

 # Delete/Cut